 The guide articles often include hyperlinks in orange (or in grey under See also), allowing you to quickly consult other related articles.
 The cursor turns into a small pointing hand when you hover over a hyperlink.
 Just click the link to display the article.

-A link followed by the 🖂 symbol means it will open an external source in your browser.
+external source in your browser.